 The second example is a temporal version in which a new kind of system “emerges” at some historical time without in some way being captured in the previously existing systems.

-In each case, the initial system and its components are transformed into something entirely new.
+In each case, the initial system and its components become something entirely new.
 There is no way to run the process backwards, recover the initial state of the components, and start all over again.

-Emergent properties are a product of the synergies between the components.
+Emergent properties are a product of the synergies between the agents (components of a system).
 These synergies give rise to a new macrolevel of organization.
-Therefore, emergent properties cannot be observed locally in the subsystems.
-They can only be observed at the macrolevel structure.
+Therefore, these emergent properties cannot be observed locally in the subsystems.
+They you can only observe them at the macrolevel structure.

 Example: The properties of water are not apparent in the properties of gasses of oxygen or hydrogen.
 Neither does an isolated water molecule reveal most properties of water.
 However, a microscopic amount of water is sufficient to observe these properties.

 Phase transitions occur along lines of equilibrium.
 An exchange of energy and various sets of volume, pressure and temperature transform the water into different states as you can see in the figure below.

 Whereas the solid area is well distinct from the other two, the line separating the liquid area from the vapor area ends up at some critical point beyond which the liquid phase can no longer be distinguished from the vapor phase.

 In the business world, production, demand and offer are similar to volume, temperature and pressure of the water.